zmking888/Version9/readme.txt

 M2000 Interpreter and Environment

-Version 9.4 active-X
+Version 9.4 rev 1 active-X

-Additional Garbage Collector removed.
+Refactoring for more speed

 From version 9.0 revision 50:
 there is a new ca.crt - install ca.crt as root certificate